anish-lakkapragada/MakeCNN/README.md

 ```

 When you instantiate the automake class, you give it the data, and all
 of that is processed.
-To see its progress during process, you can set
-show_loop = True.
 To control the image size of the images in your data
 when applied by the CNN model, you can change image_size from 150 to whatever else.
-Don't worry - even if your images are not 150 * 150, they will be resized.
+Don't worry - even if your images are not 150 x 150, they will be resized.

 Then to train :
 ```python